SmartterHealth/site-governance/README.md

 * Blocking External Sharing.

 > **Important:** SharePoint Online [controls for external sharing][spo-sharing] do not give you granular controls for controlling external sharing in SharePoint Online -- It's "all or none" for SharePoint sites.
-This enables you to make external sharing the exception, not the norm.
+This site script capability enables you to make external sharing the exception, not the norm.

 * Creating Custom Lists/Libraries.
 * [Calling a Flow][flow-callflow].